ECCC-ASTD-MRD/librmn/src/fst/README.md

 //! \return TRUE (1) if no error, FALSE (0) if an error is detected int32_t fst24_record_free(
     fst_record* record      //!< [in] record pointer
 );

+//!
+Delete a record from its file on disk
+//! \return TRUE if we were able to delete the record, FALSE otherwise int32_t fst24_delete(
+    fst_record* const record //!< The record we want to delete );
 ```